UPCOMING ONLINE CLASSES

 TOPICS include presentation technique, audition technique, monologues, monologue teacher training, cold reading, Practical Aesthetics acting technique, Practical Aesthetics teacher training, and Tennessee Williams.

-SCHOOLS have included University of Southern California, Florida International University, Kenyon College, Rose Bruford College for the Performing Arts in London, UK, University of Central Oklahoma, Oklahoma City University, Baldwin Wallace University, University of the South at Sewanee, Colorado College, Texas State University, Seattle University, Drama, Inc. in Atlanta, the Governor’s School of New Jersey, and the Atlantic Acting School.
+SCHOOLS have included the University of Miami, University of Southern California, Florida International University, Kenyon College, Rose Bruford College for the Performing Arts in London, UK, University of Central Oklahoma, Oklahoma City University, Baldwin Wallace University, University of the South at Sewanee, Colorado College, Texas State University, Seattle University, Drama, Inc. in Atlanta, the Governor’s School of New Jersey, and the Atlantic Acting School.

 CONFERENCES/FESTIVALS have included Theater Educators of Texas Association, ATHE, the Metodi Festival in Tuscany, Italy, and the Mississippi Delta Tennessee Williams Festival.